-Kate Middleton And Prince William ‘Exciting News’ And Big Changes In 2017
+Kate Middleton And Prince William: ‘Exciting News’ And Big Changes In 2017

 The couple regularly uses Apartment 1A at Kensington Palace when they are engaged on royal duties in the capital, but until this year, Prince William and his young family have not considered making it their primary residence.

 Now that Queen Elizabeth is having to scale back her work and hand off more official duties to Middleton and other members of the royal family, Kate and Prince William are eager to be on the spot when needed.
-They aren’t giving up Anmer Hall all together, but Middleton and William have recognized that their responsibilities are increasing as the Queen ages, and it’s time to do things differently.
+They aren’t giving up Anmer Hall all together, but Middleton and William have recognized that their responsibilities are increasing as the queen ages, and it’s time to do things differently.

 “Their Royal Highnesses love their time in Norfolk and it will continue to be their home.
 From this autumn, however, the Duke and Duchess will increasingly base their family at Kensington Palace.
 As they have in recent years, their royal Highnesses are keen to continue to increase their official work on behalf of the Queen and for the charities and causes they support, which will require greater time spent in London.”

 The big move won’t happen right away, but Kate learned from her entrepreneur parents, Carole and Mike Middleton, the importance of being prepared.
-Kate has already made sure that the apartment, which at one point belonged to the Queen’s younger sister, Princess Margaret, has undergone “more than $6.5 million renovation in preparation for their arrival.”
+Kate has already made sure that the apartment, which at one point belonged to the queen’s younger sister, Princess Margaret, has undergone “more than $6.5 million renovation in preparation for their arrival.”

 Prince William and Kate Middleton move to Kensington Palace as he comes FULL-TIME royal https://t.co/3S6mPOrAlj